 Can we refrigerate the paneer after grilling it in spices?

-Although it is possible to store the paneer after grilling and before cooking it with gravy, we would not advise you for the same.
+Although it is possible to store the paneer after grilling and before cooking it with gravy, we would not advise you the same.
 The paneer will lose its soft texture as they lose moisture once they are frozen after the grilling.
 The paneer may feel like rubber in your mouth after you cook them.

 Can we prepare the gravy beforehand and cook it later with the paneer?